 I recommend using instant espresso powder in this recipe, as it adds a more distinct coffee flavor than traditional instant coffee will.
 If you only have instant coffee, double the amount I’ve given below to get a similar flavor.
 Although the loaf has a deep chocolate color, the bread is not overly rich or overly sweet, so you won’t feel one bit guilty for pairing a generous slice with a cup of coffee for breakfast.
 The bread keeps very well when stored in an airtight container and should stay fresh for a few days after baking.

 As is the case with the majority of the coconut recipes on Baking Bites, you can use either sweetened or unsweetened shredded coconut in this recipe.
 I typically use sweetened coconut because I like a touch of extra sweetness to contrast with the bittersweet cocoa powder.
+If you want even more coconut flavor, opt for coconut milk (the light canned milk is always a good choice for baking).
 I finished my loaf with a sprinkle of coarse sugar to bring a little texture to the bread, however it is completely optional.
 The bread is excellent when eaten plain, but it can also be paired with butter, cream cheese or a smear of Nutella.

 Mocha Coconut Bread

 2 tsp baking powder

 1/4 cup unsweetened cocoa powder

 1 cup + 2 tbsp sugar